Coolcumber/inpladesys/README.md

 * *neural network* - a fully connected neural network applied over normalized features
 #### Complete pipelines or integral models
 ##### Baseline 1
-* the whole document is predicted to have been written by a single author
+* The whole document is predicted to have been written by a single author.
 ##### Simple model
+* Description: Firstly, all documents in the training set are segmented into segments of length 7 words.
+Each segment is labeled by the class that most words within it belong to.
+For each segment features are measured.
+A feature transformation is learned over all documents to adapt the feature space for clustering, whereafter the system is ready for author diarization.
+Author diarization for a document is performed by clustering in the transformed feature space.
+* Text reading: the text is split into segments of length 7
+* Training:
-* feature set: *feature-set-1*
+  * Feature set: *feature-set-1*
-* feature preprocessing: *normalized*
+  * Feature preprocessing: *normalized*
-* clustering/classification:
+* Clustering/classification:
-  * the length of segments is predefined: 7 words
   * Euclidean distance
   * *k-means*(*++*) clustering (with a predefined number of authors (*n*=3) for task 3)

 ##### Simple model with transformed features
 * everything as in *Simple model* except:
   * feature preprocessing: *t2*